narwhalhorned/coinbase-data-pipeline/README.md

 5. **Initialize PostgreSQL**:
     - Access the PostgreSQL database using your preferred client.
 For this project I used `DBeaver`.
-    - Create the necessary database and tables.
+    - Create the necessary database.

 ---